andrew/ultimate-awesome/README.md

 - [awesome-cryptocurrency-security](https://github.com/nongiach/awesome-cryptocurrency-security) - 😎 Curated list about cryptocurrency security (reverse / exploit / fuzz.).
 - [awesome-self-supervised-learning-for-tabular-data](https://github.com/wwweiwei/awesome-self-supervised-learning-for-tabular-data) - A collection of research materials on SSL for non-sequential tabular data (SSL4NSTD).
 - [awesome-osticket](https://github.com/clonemeagain/awesome-osticket) - A curated list of awesome osTicket resources, plugins, tutorials and other nice things.
+- [awesome-linux-apps](https://github.com/cuongndc9/awesome-linux-apps) - 🚀 A list of awesome applications for 🐧 Linux distributions.
 - [awesome-lesscode](https://github.com/dream2023/awesome-lesscode) - Less code / no code 前后端实践和工具列表.
+- [awesome-hpc](https://github.com/dstdev/awesome-hpc) - A collection of Awesome HPC software and tools.
 - [awesome-ember](https://github.com/ember-community-russia/awesome-ember) - A curated list of awesome Ember.js stuff like addons, articles, videos, gists and more.
 - [awesome-copilots](https://github.com/ifokeev/awesome-copilots) - A curated list of AI copilots and assistants that enhance productivity across various domains, with a focus on coding and software development tools.
 - [awesome-flutter-linux](https://github.com/jpnurmi/awesome-flutter-linux) - A curated list of awesome Linux-specific Flutter packages and projects.